cxk9369010/Golden-Ratio-PDA/README.md

 This is a supplementary code (in Python 3.8) for the paper：

-Xiaokai Chang, "A golden ratio primal-dual algorithm for structured convex optimization".
+Xiaokai Chang, Junfeng Yang "A golden ratio primal-dual algorithm for structured convex optimization".

 The manuscript can be downloaded from  http://www.optimization-online.org/DB_HTML/2020/04/7730.html